katikelasasidhar/Feedback-Task/README.md

 ## Features of the Feedback app

- ---> Anyone can Create Feedbacks
+ ---> Only Login user can Create Feedbacks

- ---> Anyone can Update Feedbacks
+ ---> Only Login user can Update Feedbacks

- ---> Anyone can Delete Feedbacks
+ ---> Only Login user can Delete Feedbacks

- ---> Anyone can Read Feedbacks
+ ---> Only Login user can Read Feedbacks

+## Credentials to login to the app

+1) name:sasidhar password:sasidhar

+2) name:sasidhar2 password:sasidhar2

 ## Getting Started with Feedback app

 This project was developed using monkshu(https://github.com/TekMonksGitHub/monkshu.git)